#Snippets

 uname -m

-Now, you have a more traditional Linux environment ready with volume mounting and port forwarding out of the box.
+Now, you have a traditional Linux environment ready with volume mounting and port forwarding out of the box.
 To check if both are running smoothly, go to a mounted folder and run:

 python3 -m http.server 9000